Marissa Burgermaster, Ph.D.

 Ph.D., Behavioral Nutrition

-She was granted an early career award from the Sackler Institute for Nutrition Science at the New York Academy of Sciences for her work developing methods for psychosocial phenotyping.
-She was also the behavioral nutrition lead for the CUIMC-based team that developed “Taming Type 2 Diabetes Together,” a voice application for personalized nutrition and diabetes self-management that was a finalist in the 2017 Alexa Diabetes Challenge and the 2017 World Cup of Voice Tech in Diabetes.
+She led a sequential multiple assignment randomized trial of Platano, a motivationally tailored app for underserved patients with diabetes, and was also the behavioral nutrition lead for the CUIMC-based team that developed “Taming Type 2 Diabetes Together,” a voice application for personalized nutrition and diabetes self-management that was a finalist in the 2017 Alexa Diabetes Challenge and the 2017 World Cup of Voice Tech in Diabetes.

-Burgermaster holds a doctorate in behavioral nutrition from Columbia University, where her research at Teachers College’s Tisch Center for Food, Education, and Policy focused on improving the evaluation of school-based childhood obesity prevention interventions.
-Burgermaster holds Master of Science in nutrition and food science from Montclair State University and an MAEd in curriculum and instruction from William and Mary.
+Burgermaster holds a Ph.D. in behavioral nutrition from Columbia University, where her research at Teachers College’s Tisch Center for Food, Education and Policy focused on improving the evaluation of school-based childhood obesity prevention interventions.
+Burgermaster holds an M.S. in nutrition and food science from Montclair State University and an M.Ed. in curriculum and instruction from William & Mary.
 She previously had a career as a teacher and school administrator.

 Society of Behavioral Medicine

-Sociotechnical Interventions for Health Disparity Reduction Working Group 2018
+Computing Community Collaborative Sociotechnical Interventions for Health Disparity Reduction Working Group